 When I woke up that morning, the first thing I did was check the exchange rate.
 You could get 69 Philippine pesos to the pound.
 That afternoon, it went down to around 64 and at one point it even dropped as low as 62!

-The purpose of this post is to inform you about three ways you can transfer money to the Philippines.
-I will tell you the one I personally use, but it’s by no means “the best” and other people are very happily using other methods.
+The purpose of this post is to inform you about four ways you can transfer money to the Philippines.
+I will tell you about the one I personally use (Transferwise), but it’s by no means “the best” and other people are very happily using other methods.

 I use Transferwise on a monthly basis to transfer money from my UK bank account to my Filipino bank account.
 It’s a relatively new service, and many people may not have heard of it.
 That’s why I’m pleased to be sharing information about it with you.